PocketByte/LocoLaser/README.md

 - **`credential_file`** - String.
 Path to OAUth credential file.
 Not necessary property.

 ##### Other config properties
-- **`root_dir`** - String.
-Path to root directory.
-Other related paths will be related to this root dir.
+- **`work_dir`** - String.
+Path to work directory.
+Other related paths will be related to this work dir.
 By default is directory of the configuration file.
 - **`force_import`** - Boolean.
 Import doesn't execute without a need, but if `force_import` is `true` import will be executed any way.
 - **`conflict_strategy`** - String.
 Define which action should performed for conflicts.
 There is 3 actions:
   * `remove_local` - Remove local resources and replace it with resources from sheet.
 Default value.